 10 Women National Exhibition Texas, Invitational.
 March-April.
 2017 Dallas- Richardson Texas

-Artist Forum - Crow Asian Collection Museum Invitational Event.
-March 2017.
+Crow Asian Collection Museum Invited at Artist Talk and Artist Forum - March 2017.
 Dallas Texas

 NWC American Nationwide Biennial 2017, Norman, OK